lucyparsons/OpenOversight/proposals/1_DesignDocument.md

 Scraping of officer content on Twitter / Facebook / LinkedIn.

-# Potential issues / ethical concerns:
+# Potential issues and ethical concerns

 * We are conducting mass surveillance of Chicago Police officers and people may take issue with that.
 This will probably be the brunt of the criticism, but they are public officers and as such the public is entitled to information about their activities for accountability and oversight.
 There is a serious lack of accountability of police actions in many cities including Chicago and a platform like this could be part of the solution.